danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 #### On Screen Controls

-Simple on screen controls inspired by the RjDj app are provided to change the audio input level, enable/disable audio dsp, start/stop recording, switch output between headset and speakers (iPhone only), restart the scene.
+Simple on screen controls inspired by the RjDj app are provided to change the audio input level, enable/disable audio dsp, start/stop recording, switch output between earpiece and speakers (iPhone only), restart the scene.

 Patches, DroidParty, & PdParty scenes display these controls in a popover activated by the "Controls" nav bar button: